JakeTruscott/Predictions-as-Inference/README.md

 ## *Notice*
-This package is currently in development (as of March 2024).
+This package is currently in development (as of April 2024).
 For early access, use:

 ```
 remotes::install_github("JakeTruscott/predictions-as-inference")